pyxem/orix/doc/user/related_projects.rst

 - `DREAM.3D <https://dream3d.io/>`_: C++ library to reconstruct, instatiate, quantify,
   mesh, handle and visualize multidimensional (3D), multimodal data (mainly EBSD orientation data).
-- `Elasticipy <https://elasticipy.readthedocs.io/>`_: A Python package designed to simplify the integration and the manupulation of elastic properties and stress-strain calculations in materials science workflows.
+- :doc:`elasticipy <elasticipy:index>`: A Python package designed to simplify the integration and the manipulation of elastic properties and stress-strain calculations in materials science workflows.